jamiegoodnight/Sprint-Challenge-Lambda-Times-React/README.md

+1.)
+What are PropTypes used for?
+Please describe why it's important to type check our data in JavaScript.

+ PropTypes are used for type checking our data to make sure the users (and developers) are passing and inputting the right data at the right places.
+It helps us as developers to narrow down what a problem might be in our projects.

+2.)
+Describe a life-cycle event in React?

+ In React components are mounted to the dom, rendered, and unmounted.
+These three events make up a single life-cycle event.

+3.)
+Explain the details of a Higher Order Component?

+ Higher Order Components receives other components as arguments the way a higher order function receives functions.

+4.)
+What are three different ways to style components in React?
+Explain some of the benefits of each.

+    We can use CSS (including Less and Sass), bootstrap and reactstrap libraries, and, lastly, styled-components, which we add in our JavaScript directly.

 # Sprint Challenge: Lambda Times (React)

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Intermediate React, React Tooling, The React Life-cycle, React Composition Patterns and CSS-in-JS.
 In this Sprint Challenge, you will demonstrate proficiency by creating an application that uses to build a fully-functioning replicate of the LA-Times website.